ymzayek/yeastcells-detection-maskrcnn/README.md

 **Tracking**
 * **Input** The tracking results are obtained by applying the `clustering.cluster_cells` function on the `output` which uses DBSCAN to cluster the detections into labels representing the same cell over time.
-You can set a maximum time-distance of `<dmax>` frames for the algorithm to consider.
-A higher number could control for intermittent false negatives but also increases the porbability of misclassification due to cell growth and movement.
+You can set a maximum time-distance of `<dmax>` frames for the algorithm to look at ahead and behind that current frame.
+This will calculate distances between instances in the current frame and the following and previous frames up to dmax.
+A higher dmax could control for intermittent false negatives because if a cell is missed in the following frame but picked up again 2 frames ahead, the cell will be tracked.
+However, this also increases the porbability of misclassification due to cell growth and movement with time if you look ahead too far.
 The `min_samples` and `eps` variables are required arguments for the DBSCAN algorithm.
 For further explanation see [sklearn.cluster.DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).
 * **Output** A list of `labels` and a list of their `coordinates` [time,y,x].
 The labels give the same number (starting from 0) to the cells that are the same over time. -1 indicates noise.

 <table>